enisn/UraniumUI/docs/en/theming/Icons.md

 - `MaterialSharpFilled`

 #### Glyphs
 Glyphs are provided with `MaterialOutlined`, `MaterialRound` and `MaterialSharp` classes.
 They can be accessed like `MaterialSharp.Account_circle`.
-This class icluded in `UraniumUI` namespace.
-You should include following xml namespace to use it.
+This class is included in `UraniumUI` namespace.
+You should include the following xml namespace to use it.

 ```xml
 xmlns:m="clr-namespace:UraniumUI.Icons.MaterialSymbols;assembly=UraniumUI.Icons.MaterialSymbols"
 ```

 #### Usage
-MAUI support font icons by using `FontImageSource` class.
+MAUI supports font icons by using `FontImageSource` class.
 You can use it in `Image`, `Button` and any control that has a `ImageSource` typed property.

 ```xml
 <Image>